TexasInstruments/edgeai-tensorlab/README.md

 ```

 #### Step 5.1b: Image Classification dataset example
 - An image classification dataset should look like this.
 (Use a suitable dataset name instead of animal_classification).
-The annotation file name for image classification must be labels.json
+The default annotation file name for image classification is instances.json
 <pre>
 data/datasets/animal_classification
                              |